Lotus Exige: Lotus Exige Sport 410 (2018–2021)

-On 4 May 2018, Lotus unveiled Exige Sport 410 to augment the current Exige lineup.
-It will bridge the gap between the track-focused Exige Cup 430 and road-biased Exige Sport 350.
-It shares much of its running gear with former, however the settings have been dialled back to establish a suitable character for both road and track driving.
-Mid-mounted is the 430 Cup’s, supercharged 3.5-litre V6 engine.
+On 4 May 2018, Lotus unveiled the Exige Sport 410 to augment the current Exige lineup.
+It was meant to bridge the gap between the track-focused Exige Cup 430 and road-biased Exige Sport 350.
+It shares much of its running gear with the former.
+However, the settings have been dialled back to establish a suitable character for both road and track driving.
+Mid-mounted is the 430 Cup's, supercharged 3.5-litre V6 engine.
 However, it has been detuned to develop 410 hp and 420 Nm of torque.
-Away from the oily bits, the Exige Sport 410 is fitted with a new front end, which will be applied across the Exige range.
+The Exige Sport 410 is also fitted with a new front end, which will be applied across the Exige range.
 It features enlarged air intakes and new air curtains, which improve cooling efficiency and reduce drag respectively.
 Further aero-based addenda, including the front splitter, rear-wing and aluminium diffuser combine to generate 150 kg of downforce.
-True to Lotus form, little carbon fibre has been spared to build the Exige Sport 410, so it weighs-in as the lightest V6 Exige to date at 1,054 kg (dry).
-Keeping the mass in check is the same suspension setup from the 430 Cup, comprising three-way adjustable nitron dampers and Eibach anti-rolls bars, at both ends.
+The Exige Sport 410 uses carbon-fiber extensively for its construction, and weighed-in as the lightest V6 Exige to date at 1,054 kg (dry).
+It features the same suspension setup from the 430 Cup, comprising three-way adjustable Nitron dampers and Eibach anti-rolls bars, at both ends.